 At the end of the day, Balzer appreciates how Gate City Bank gives team members countless opportunities to grow and thrive in their careers through training and mentorship.

 “Every single one of my supervisors, managers and team members have become mentors to me.
 I feel like I can go to them with anything,” Balzer says.
 “If you’re looking for a job where you want to grow, where you want to be part of a family, while not just taking part in a nine-to-five situation where you clock in and clock out, Gate City Bank is the place to be.”

-Meet Leona Hurlbut!
-Her hobby of crocheting stuffed animals and blankets for expecting mothers creates warmth in more ways than one.
-Each creation is unique – like her approach to helping Gate City Bank customers.
+Crafting unique blankets and animals for expecting mothers creates warmth in more ways than one.
+The same goes for Leona Hurlbut’s approach to helping Gate City Bank customers.

-Meet Sue Anderson!
-When it comes to helping customers navigate life’s financial setbacks – especially the COVID-19 pandemic – she and her team have offered hope and healing to those who need it most.
+When it comes to helping customers navigate setbacks – especially with the COVID-19 pandemic – learn how Sue Anderson and her team have made an impact by offering hope and healing.